BeyondCombustion/Beginners-Start-Here/README.md

 ### Session vs On-Demand?

-Session vapes may have an automatic heater and prefer you to keep the vape running so it can slow roast the bowl over time.
+[Session vaporizers](https://beyondcombustion.net/Glossary/#session-vaporizer) may have an automatic heater and prefer you to keep the vape running so it can slow roast the bowl over time.
 The majority of session exclusive vapes are battery based portables primarily hybrids and conduction models.
 Some desktops do have some lower max temps resulting with forced session experiences.

-On-demand vaporizers are intended to have you in control of when heat is applied.
+[On-demand vaporizers](https://beyondcombustion.net/Glossary/#on-demand-vaporizer) are intended to have you in control of when heat is applied.
 Either by inserting and taking a stem/bowl out in order to use the vape or by pressing a button in order to activate the heater.
 These are quicker extracting vaporizers using convection, only a handful of conduction vaporizers are going to be on-demand.
 On-demand would be the most beneficial feature if stealth is your concern.

 Just because a vaporizer is flagged or continuously referenced as on-demand doesn't mean it can't stretch your bowl out into a session.
 On-demand vapes are perfectly capable of providing a great session experience.